 We sourced this data from the Denver Open Data Catalog.
 This data is licensed under the Creative Commons 3.0 license. https://creativecommons.org/licenses/by/3.0/

 We created this map and are offering it free to the public because we want Denver residents to be able to make informed decisions about where and how they travel Denver’s streets.
-To read more about our philosophy behind the map and why we created it, read this article.
-[This will ultimately click to the blog I write.]

 - Traffic accident data from police records for the city and County of Denver.
 Categories include: 1) traffic accident (no serious injuries); 2) traffic accidents DUI or DUID; 3) traffic accident with a fatality; 4) hit and run traffic accidents; 5) traffic accidents involving police; 6) traffic accidents involving serious bodily injury.
 We also extrapolate additional categories from the dataset including: 7) traffic accidents involving a bicycle; and 8) traffic accidents involving pedestrians.*